HugoAdona/TaskList/README.md

 - **Adding a Task**: Click on the "+" button or input field to add a new task.
 - **Editing a Task**: Double click on a task to edit its title.
 - **Completing a Task**: Click on the checkbox next to a task to mark it as completed.
-- **Deleting a Task**: Click on the delete button (usually represented by a trash can icon) to remove a task.
+- **Deleting a Task**: Click on the delete button (usually represented by a "X" icon) to remove a task.
-- **Organizing Tasks**: Use categories or lists to group tasks based on their type, priority, or any other criteria.

 ## Contributing